 - Maintain records of all financial transactions and expenditures.

 - Handle all disbursements of the ESC funds.

 - Coordinate annual elections and act as chair of the Elections standing committee.

 ARTICLE VII: COMMITTEES

-The Exempt Staff Council shall accomplish its purpose through the function of two types of committees: Standing Committees and Ad Hoc Committees.
+The ESC will accomplish its purpose through the function of two types of committees: Standing Committees and Ad Hoc Committees.
 Each member will serve on at least one committee per term.

-Standing Committees shall be established to consider ongoing matters of appropriate concern.
-These committees shall be composed of Exempt Staff Council members.
+A. Standing Committees Standing Committees will be established to consider ongoing matters of appropriate concern.
+These committees will be composed of ESC members.

 ARTICLE VIII: MEETINGS AND PROCEDURES

 A. Meetings The ESC will meet approximately once each month.
 An annual meeting will be held with the member of the Human Resources Department as designated by the Associate Vice President for Human Resources.
 A meeting of the full constituency will be held each (fall and spring) semester.